louissobel/Drapache/README.markdown

 *	add more testing subdomains by repeating step 3 for other subdomains
 *	There are other ways of managing subdomains than a flat file.. look in subdomain_manager.py for the base class and an implementation of managing subdomains with mysql
-*	This will create a folder in your dropbox /Apps folder with the name whatever app you created in step 2, and your local instance will serve from that folder, _not_ the Drapache folder that you will get if you sign up through get.drapache
+*	This will create a folder in your dropbox /Apps folder with the name of whatever app you created in step 2, and your local instance will serve from that folder, _not_ the Drapache folder that you will get if you sign up through get.drapache